• Home

 Tear gases (CN, CS, OC) can be hand-held, hand-thrown, or propelled.
 Security officers usually only get involved with hand-held canisters containing pepper spray.

 Even though considered non-deadly, chemical sprays can cause a severe reaction and even death to a suspect with medical or allergic conditions.
-Also, pepper sprays have a blinding effect, and care must be used so sprayed persons do not fall downstairs or walk into traffic or attempt to operate motor vehicles.
+Also, pepper sprays have a temporary blinding effect, and care must be used so sprayed persons do not fall downstairs or walk into traffic or attempt to operate motor vehicles.

 Security Guard Force Continuum: Level Five